thephpleague/url/4.0/uri/manipulation.md

 echo $newUri; //display "http://[fe80::1]/path/to/the/sky.php"
 ~~~

-`Uri::withoutZoneIdentifier` is a proxy to simplify the use of [Host::withoutZoneIdentifier](/4.0/components/host/#remove-zone-identifier) on a `Url` object.
+`Uri::withoutZoneIdentifier` is a proxy to simplify the use of [Host::withoutZoneIdentifier](/4.0/components/host/#remove-zone-identifier) on a `Uri` object.

 #### Convert to IDN host